illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Preconditions:** The program is on the Account Registration page, and ready to add a password.

-**Trigger:** The user is prompted to create a password for the account.
+**Trigger:** The player is prompted to create a password for the account.

 **Scenario:**
 1. Click on the text box marked password.
-2. User types in the password.
+2. Player types in the password.
 3. Press Enter.
-4. Once submitted, the password is added to the user profile
+4. Once submitted, the password is added to the player profile

 **Post conditions:** Profile has a password attached to it.

 **Exceptions:**
 1. Invalid password.

 **Priority:** High Priority.
-The password is needed for account security, along with signing in to a users account.
+The password is needed for account security, along with signing in to a players account.

 **When available:** Available on the Register Account Information page.